-Mental Health Marriage, Couple a Family Counseling Addictions School Counseling Required Required Elective Elective
+Mental Marriage, Couple and Addictions School

+Health Family Counseling Counseling

+Required Required Elective Elective

 IV.
 Course as Relates to External Requirements

 CACREP Standards (2016)

 SECTION 3: PROFESSIONAL PRACTICE Professional practice, which includes practicum and internship, provides for the application of theory and the development of counseling skills under supervision.
 These experiences will provide opportunities for students to counsel clients who represent the ethnic and demographic diversity of their community.